Leo Gullotta: Awards

 In 1987, Gullotta won his first David di Donatello for Best Supporting Actor for his role in The Professor by Giuseppe Tornatore.

 In 1997 and 2000, respectively, he won two more David di Donatello for Best Supporting Actor, for the Maurizio Zaccaro films The Game Bag and A Respectable Man.

 Gullotta has also won two Silver Ribbons for Best supporting Actor, in 1984 for Where's Picone? by Nanni Loy and in 2001 for Vajont by Renzo Martinelli.

 In 2010, he won the Flaiano Prize as stage actor of the year.

 Personal life

 Gullotta is openly gay.
 He did not reveal his sexuality to the public until 1995.
-In 2019, he married the actor and playwright Fabio Grossi, who was his partner of 32 years.
+In 2019, he entered into civil union with the actor and playwright Fabio Grossi, who was his partner of 32 years.
+He considers himself Roman Catholic.